sandra-calvo/smarthomes/README.md

     <kbd>Ctrl</kbd>+<kbd>A</kbd> -->
     <kbd>Ctrl</kbd>+<kbd>C</kbd>

 Import the flow by simply clicking on the 3 white lines on the top right corner of the Node-RED window.
 Import -> Clipboard.
-Paste the content.
+Paste the content in the Flow 2 tab.
 This is the flow we are importing:

 <img src="/images/flow21.png" width="100%" height="100%">